forester-bt/forester/README.md

 and enables to separate the business logic and the tree logic itself.

-On the other hand, they have only a small set of logically conjucted components making the design easier,
+On the other hand, they have only a small set of logically conjucted components making the design easier, One of the great advantages of the behavior trees is that they provide a good conception of modularity. \
 Articles that introduce into the basics of the behavior trees
 - [Chris Simpson’s Behavior trees for AI: How they work](https://outforafight.wordpress.com/2014/07/15/behaviour-behavior-trees-for-ai-dudes-part-1/)
 - [Introduction to behavior trees](https://robohub.org/introduction-to-behavior-trees/)